shadyvalleyfarm/shadyvalleyfarm.github.io/about/herd-health.md

 their origin.
 We attempt to purchase new comers in pairs or more from the same herd so that they will not be lonely.

+### Common Disease/Virus testing

+We do test all our of goats annually for CAE, CL, Johne's disease.
+We have never had a positive result.
+It is important to understand what these conditions are and that despite a negative result an animal could still be infected.
+This is why we perform tests annually.
+Once we are satisfied that our herd is truly negative we will slow down the testing and close it off.

 ### Visitors

 We ask that visitors wash hands or use hand sanitizer prior to and after interacting with our animals.